Griffo (Garry Griffiths) died after a long illness on 5 October 2011 in Kempsey.

 It is a print of a work entitled "The First Supper" by Australian artist Susan Dorothea White, who says:

 I was inspired to paint The First Supper after Leonardo da Vinci’s Last Supper, by the narrative drama and magnificent composition of Leonardo’s painting.
-I wanted to challenge the … Continue reading
+I wanted to … Continue reading

 The following "Letter by Fr Terry Concerning St Mary’s", posted on the St Mary’s Catholic Community South Brisbane website, so clearly sums up what is happening in the Catholic Church in general and in places like St Mary’s and St Vincent’s in particular that it would be remiss of the Church Mouse not to bring it to your attention.